 Protecting Pre-1982 Utility Easements

-Easements for utilities, telecommunications lines, and cable systems were not always documented with the precision expected today.
-Before September 15, 1982, many easement documents described the property being burdened but did not specify the exact path or width of the easement itself.
+Easements for utility companies and cable systems were not always documented with today's precision.
+Before September 15, 1982, many easement documents described the property but left out the exact path or width.
 This statute prevents those older easements from being thrown out on a technicality.

 Notwithstanding any other provision of law, the description of easements and rights-of-way for public service corporation, telecommunications corporation or cable television system purposes reserved or conveyed in a conveyance document or other instrument executed prior to September 15, 1982 is not void for lack of a sufficient description of the course or width of the easement if the servient estate which is subject to the easement or right-of-way is sufficiently described.